-How do you make an Easy No Knead Artisan Bread and have it turn out just like the local bakery?
-It all starts a day ahead, but don’t worry, it’s so simple.
+How do you make a loaf of No-Knead Artisan Bread and have it turn out just like the local bakery?
+It all starts a day ahead, but don’t worry, it’s a simple process.

 When we were visiting San Francisco many, many years ago we took a walk down the boardwalk and the smell of fresh, hot bread was completely intoxicating.
 How can something as simple as bread be so wonderful?
 That beautiful, golden, crisp crust, the soft pillowy inside and the smell that makes you feel such peace no matter what.